List of Cthulhu Mythos deities: Xexanoth

 Xexanoth is a fictional character from Clark Ashton Smith's Cthulhu Mythos work.
 It appears only once in "The Chain of Aforgomon", where it is summoned by the main character.
 Apparently, Xexanoth is the bane and mortal enemy of the time god Aforgomon and, because of Aforgomon likely being an avatar of the Outer God Yog-Sothoth, is probably an Elder or Outer God.

 Ycnàgnnisssz

 Ycnàgnnisssz is a black, festering, amorphous mass that constantly blasts and erupts violently, spewing out bits of churning lava-like material.
 She spawned the Great Old One Zstylzhemgni.

 Yhoundeh

 Yibb-Tstll

 A gigantic, bat-winged humanoid with detached eyes, wearing a green robe, this horrible deity sees all time and space as it slowly rotates in the centre of its clearing within the Jungle of Kled in Earth's Dreamlands.
 Beneath its billowing cloak are a multitude of nightgaunts, suckling and clutching at its breasts.
-Having a close connection to the Great Old One Bugg-Shash, so should Yibb-Tstll be regarded as a Great Old One—specifically in the Drowners group introduced by Brian Lumley, parasitic alien entities which thrive by vampyrizing the Great Old Ones themselves - though in RPG materials she is classed as an "Outer God".
+Having a close connection to the Great Old One Bugg-Shash, so should Yibb-Tstll be regarded as a Great Old One—specifically in the Drowners group introduced by Brian Lumley, parasitic alien entities which thrive by vampirizing the Great Old Ones themselves—though in RPG materials she is classed as an "Outer God".